jkool702/timep/README.md

 FLAGS: flags can fine-tune `timep`'s behavior.
 All flags are optional.
 Flags can be used in any order, but all timep flags must come before listing what to profile.

 `-f`, `-s`, and `-c`: Use these flags to force timep to treat the input as a function, script, or list of raw commands (respectively).
 There is builtin logic to automatically detect this...these flags let you override that logic.
-                      NOTE: in `-c` mode, each timep input argument is run on a seperate line in the generated script that timep profiles. (i.e., each input is run as a seperate command).
+                      NOTE: in `-c` mode, each timep input argument is run on a separate line in the generated script that timep profiles. (i.e., each input is run as a separate command).

 `-k` or `--keep`: Use this flag to prevent `timep` from "cleaning up" and deleting all the intermediate logs and script files it generated.
 Without this flag, only the "profiles" directory with the final output will remain in the timep tmpdir.